 \subsection{Implementation Details}

 All experiments are conducted using Python 3.10 and PyTorch 2.9.0 on a single NVIDIA TITAN V GPU.
 Table~\ref{tab:config} details the configurations of RF-HiT architecture.
 Input images are normalized and resized to $224 \times 224$.
 Furthermore, single-channel multi-class segmentation label maps are converted into multi-channel representations via one-hot encoding.
 Models are trained for 1000 epochs on ACDC and 300 epochs on BraTS 2021 with a batch size of 32.
 We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and weight decay of $1 \times 10^{-4}$.
 The learning rate follows a cosine annealing schedule with a linear warm-up phase spanning the first 1\% of training steps.
-To improve generalization, we apply a set of data augmentation: random horizontal and vertical flips, random rotations and scaling, intensity scaling and shifting, gamma correction, and additive Gaussian noise.
+To improve generalization, we apply a set of data augmentation techniques: random horizontal and vertical flips, random rotations and scaling, intensity scaling and shifting, gamma correction, and additive Gaussian noise.
 All 3D volumes are processed slice by slice, and the predicted 2D slices are stacked to reconstruct the 3D prediction for evaluation.
-The final segmentation masks are obtained by applying per class thresholds, determined via a grid search of 100 evenly spaced values within the range $[0.2, 0.8]$ on the validation set.
-We find that while 1 Euler step maintains strong performance, using 3 steps provides a small but consistent gain while still ensuring highly efficient and fast inference.
-Therefore, all reported results use N=3.
+Final segmentation masks are obtained by applying per-class probability thresholds selected via a grid search over 100 evenly spaced values in the interval $[0.2,0.8]$ on the validation set.
+We use $N=3$ Euler steps throughout, balancing segmentation quality and inference speed.